JoelCodes/Tiny-App/README.md

 # Tiny-App
-*Tiny app is a full stack web application built with node.js and expres.
+*Tiny app is a full stack web application built with node.js and express.
 It assists users in shortening long urls for an easier way of sharing them.*

 # Screenshot
 !["Screenshot of the urls page"](https://github.com/BanaBatshon/Tiny-App/blob/master/docs/urls-page.png)